joe-antognini/zoia/README.md

 zoia open <citekey>
 ```

-In the future it will be possible to also open the PDF based on the arXiv ID,
+This will open the PDF using your default PDF viewer.
+In the future it will be
-DOI, or ISBN.
+possible to also open the PDF based on the arXiv ID, DOI, or ISBN.

 ### Taking notes on a paper